solvebio/bucket-antivirus-function/README.md

 ### Create Relevant AWS Infra via CloudFormation

 Use CloudFormation with the `cloudformation.yaml` located in the `deploy/` directory to quickly spin up the AWS infra needed to run this project.
-Run `make deploy` to deploy defined resources from `cloudformation.yaml`.
+Set `BUCKET_NAME` env variable and run `make deploy` to deploy defined resources from `cloudformation.yaml`.

 CloudFormation will create:

 - An S3 bucket that will store AntiVirus definitions.